fluxionary/minetest-futil/README.md

 ### globalstep

-implements common boilerplate for globalsteps which should execute every so often.
+implements common boilerplate for globalsteps which are intended to execute every so often.

 ```lua
 futil.register_globalstep({